Tarsal Tunnel Syndrome

 - Adequately manage foot or ankle swelling following an injury or surgery to the leg.
 Treatment can include active exercises, massage and compression stockings.

 - Avoid sudden increases in high-impact activities (i.e. running)

 Injections: Injections of a local anaesthetic and corticosteroids into the tarsal tunnel region can sometimes be beneficial in some cases.

-Surgery: In cases of severe pain, surgery can be quite effective.
+Surgery: In cases of severe pain, an operation can be quite useful.
 The procedure involves decompressing the affected parts of the tibial nerve and potentially its branches in the foot.
-The post-surgical routine involves elevating the operated leg and walking with crutches for two weeks (Antoniadis 2008).
+The post-surgical routine consists of elevating the operated leg and walking with crutches for two weeks (Antoniadis 2008).